 Will more companies follow the Big 3’s lead in years to come?
 That remains to be seen.
 However, this trend does track with the broader commercial tendency for modern companies to look for more intimate ways to connect with their customers.

-In the same way that every television network now has its own streaming service, it may soon be the day when all gaming companies have well-established customer communication channels.
+In the same way that every television network now has its streaming service, it may soon be the day when all gaming companies have well-established customer communication channels.

-For an event long touted as the “Superbowl of Gaming,” E3 has taken some hits in recent years.
-Covid pushing things online was a big step backward, but it seems tame in comparison to some of this year’s developments.
-It’s hard to imagine E3 2023 without the Big 3 there to make industry-shaking announcements.
-And yet true gaming fans can’t deny the event’s potential.
-With a new format that makes screenings more accessible, and Ubisoft poised to come correct, E3 2023 seems just as ready as ever to maintain its status as a significant gaming event.
+It’s hard to imagine E3 2023 without the Big three there to make industry-shaking announcements.
+And yet, true gaming fans can’t deny the event’s potential.
+With a new format that makes screenings more accessible and Ubisoft poised to come correct, E3 2023 seems just as ready as ever to maintain its status as a significant gaming event.